ekhadley/subliminal/README.md

    - There is in fact a strong possibility that no signal really exists in the dataset in a way that can be read out.
       - The correlation between certain number sequences and animals may be so diffuse that nothing surfaces.
       - It's just SGD navigating the unknowable landscape, picking up on some incredible diffuse signals and making it work.
-      - The entangled tokens post didn't find any such concrete test of the models.
+      - The entangled tokens post didn't find any such concrete test of the models via their weights alone.
 They found entangled tokens by simple prompting.
+      - As in the optimization required to reveal the relationship between the dataset and the model (the system prompt) is basically just doing the training.
+   - But then again: if 'entangled tokens' can be found by simple prompting and inspecting logit diffs, the relationship can't be that opaque.
+Its right there in the DLA!

    - to state with clarity: The goal of the project is now basically, given a model and a dataset which may or may not be transmitting a subliminal message, can we identify it?
 Furthermore, can we identify what specifically it transmits?
       - without finetuning.